FendyY28/TARepo/onboarding-form.md

 ## Proposed Database Changes
 The hardcoded database would completely replaced with a new database scheme.

-### onboardingForm
+### onboardingForm Table
-formId: (Primary key) Unique key
+- formId: (Primary key) Unique key
-version: Integer
+- version: Integer
-isVisible: Boolean
+- isVisible: Boolean
-createdAt: DateTime
+- createdAt: DateTime
-updatedAt: DateTime
+- updatedAt: DateTime

 Explanation:
 - "onboardingForm" table represents one version of onboarding flow.
 This is to create new versions of the form too if there are any changes.